 - DO NOT DRINK from the municipal water supply or from your water well until you know it is safe.
 Make sure you can filter the water or produce your own.

 - Avoid standing water as it may be contaminated with raw sewage.
 It may even be electrically charged due to downed power lines.

 - If you have any animals on your propriety (including stranded ones) make sure you approach them with extreme caution.
 Fear and stress caused by the flood will make most animals aggressive and unpredictable.

-- Check the integrity of your house.
+- After you sruvive a flood, check the integrity of your house.
 A building surrounded by floodwater could have a damaged foundation.
 Enter a building only if you established it is safe to do so.

 - Most probably you will have to deal with not having electricity for a few days and you will need an alternative solution.
 No electricity will add up to your stress levels and having a power generator will do wonders on your morale.